top of page

 Junary’s Approach to Low-Tox Feeding

-Junary was created from lived experience — feeding real children, dealing with real frustrations from odour, staining, difficulty to clean and taste-altering crockery, and wanting products that simply work better.
+Junary was created from lived experience.
+We’ve fed real children and dealt with real frustrations.
+Odour, staining, difficulty cleaning, and taste-altering crockery are common issues.
+We wanted products that simply work better.

 Our approach is based on: